Dating couple

 We are looking for a volunteer to help us

-1. researchdating sites’ public profiles to find their safeguarding policies and who to contact with concerns
+1. research dating sites’ public profiles to find their safeguarding policies and who to contact with concerns

 2. where this isn’t available, to contact contact the dating sites to ascertain what someone should do if they meet someone who grooms or otherwise abuses people they meet.